Trump administration gives schools a deadline to end DEI programs or risk losing federal money

 On Monday the Education Department announced it also cut $600 million in grants for organizations that train teachers.
 The programs promoted “divisive” concepts like DEI, critical race theory and social justice activism, the department said.

-The memo brought a wave of panic across the nation's colleges as officials rush to assess their risk.
-Many were scrambling to evaluate what programs could put them at risk.

-In a campus letter at the University of Michigan, President Santa J. Ono said leaders are working to understand the implications.
+The new guidance seeks to remove race from areas including financial aid, housing, graduation ceremonies, hiring and promotion.
+It takes aim directly at college admissions, suggesting colleges have sought to work around the Supreme Court's decision.

+College essays, for instance, cannot be used to predict a student's race, the guidance says.
+In the Supreme Court decision, Chief Justice John Roberts said nothing prevents colleges "from considering an applicant's discussion of how race affected his or her life," though he warned that colleges couldn't use essays as an indirect workaround to consider students' race.
-His message cited two examples from the memo — the one banning admissions essays that could predict an applicant’s race, and another saying it’s unlawful for schools to eliminate standardized testing requirements “to achieve a desired racial balance or to increase racial diversity.”

-Dozens of universities have ended standardized testing requirements in recent years, including Michigan.
+The memo also said it's unlawful for colleges to eliminate standardized testing requirements "to achieve a desired racial balance or to increase racial diversity."
+Dozens of colleges across the U.S. have dropped SAT and ACT requirements in recent years, citing concerns the exams favor students from high-income families.

+Practices that have long been commonplace could become legal liabilities, including recruiting in underrepresented areas or buying lists of potential students with certain academic and demographic information, said Angel B. Pérez, CEO of the National Association for College Admission Counseling.

+“Colleges and universities are going to find themselves between a rock and a hard place,” Pérez said.
+“They know that what they’re doing is not illegal, but they are worried that if they do not comply, not having federal funding will decimate them.”

-Some colleges said they expect little change from the memo.
+Some universities they expect little change.
 At Oregon State University, a legal review concluded that its programs “are fully compliant with all state and federal laws,” according to a campus message from Rob Odom, vice president of university relations and marketing.

-The department memo appears to take aim at scholarships reserved for students from certain racial backgrounds.
-There’s been legal debate about whether the Supreme Court decision extends to financial aid, with some schools and institutions deciding to scrap racial requirements for certain scholarships.
+The department memo appears to take aim at scholarships for students from certain racial backgrounds.
+There’s been legal debate about whether the Supreme Court decision extends to financial aid, with some schools and institutions deciding to scrap racial requirements for some scholarships.

 The National Association of Student Financial Aid Administrators said there’s no consensus on the question, and the group is trying to understand how the memo could affect student aid.

-“What we do know, however, is that 14 days is insufficient time for schools to assess and implement any necessary changes to be in compliance,” the group said in a statement.
-“The last thing students need when making plans about how to pay for college is uncertainty over when or whether they will receive financial aid they’ve been relying on.”
+“The last thing students need when making plans about how to pay for college is uncertainty over when or whether they will receive financial aid they’ve been relying on,” the group said in a statement.

 The Associated Press' education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.